 GMT +1 hour

-Discover these two beautiful and historic cities
+Discover this beautiful and historic city

 Florence is nestled in the heart of the beautiful Tuscan countryside on the banks of River Arno.
 A treasure trove of fabulous sights, this vibrant city is loved for its unique blend of art and Renaissance architecture.
 Stroll along cobbled alleys and bustling piazzas.
 Just a train-ride away is historic Pisa, home to the iconic Leaning Tower and other attractions including the 12th-century Duomo and Campo dei Miracoli with its stunning Romanesque buildings.